 Child life specialists make play their work

-Not to worry.
-A certified child life specialist can be your best resource for navigating what can sometimes feel like an overwhelming journey.
+A certified child life specialist can be a resource for navigating what can sometimes feel like an overwhelming journey.
 Certified child life specialists receive specific training to help children and their families overcome challenging life events, particularly hospital-related experiences.

-The biggest tool child life specialists have available to them — and to your child — is play.
+The biggest tool child life specialists have available to them is play.

 Teaching tools, such as Legacy dolls, help make the procedure explanations a lot easier.
 These soft dolls generally stand about 3 feet tall.
 They have the option of hair or no hair and may feature interchangeable adapters and accessories that address a variety of medical conditions.